 Dr. Hugentobler advised to always bill only what is appropriate and to always provide adequate documentation that would stand up in an audit or a peer-to-peer review.

 An unintended benefit of adding the pedCAT to his practice was increased efficiency, Dr. Hugentobler said.
 An X-Ray study can take as much as 8 minutes depending on the technologist, he said.
 Often after reviewing the radiographs, a podiatrist will have to send the patient back for additional views.
 A pedCAT scan takes a little more than a minute, and provides unlimited X-Ray views via its Insta-X feature.

 “I have a practice in an adjacent city which has three doctors at any given time,” Dr Hugentobler said.
-“They order about half as many X-Rays as I do alone.
-The fact is I am earning more on X-Ray than anticipated.”
+“They order about half as many X-Rays as I do alone [with the pedCAT].
+I am earning more on X-Ray than anticipated.”

 In the case above, the patient’s pedCAT Insta-X of the foot showed the patient had a mild bunion.
 Dr. Hugentobler said the X-Ray view did not explain why the patient had severe pain to the point where he could not walk.
 Navigating through the coronal slices on the the CT volume showed the patient’s sesamoid was directly underneath the crista and was grinding against it.
 “It won’t take long before that starts deteriorating in the wrong direction,” Dr. Hugentobler said.
 The pedCAT allowed for prompt and responsive treatment.